Fit as a Mama Bear

 Crunch: If you want to add a bit of crunch to the protein powder fudge, you can top it with toasted pecans, pistachios or chocolate chips.
 Better yet, you can swirl these in to the mixture too.

 Sweet and savory: I love topping chocolate fudge with thick chunks of sea salt.
-It's the perfect flavor balance.
+It's the perfect flavor balance, and I do this with peanut butter protein fudge, too.

 Silicone Molds